-- Monitor Weather Patterns Be aware of potential thunderstorms by monitoring local weather forecasts the day before and morning of the competition, and by scanning the sky for signs of potential thunderstorm activity - Flash to Bang This method is used to assess how far away lightning is striking.
-It is determined by counting the number of seconds it takes to hear a clap of thunder after witnessing a flash of lightning.
-The number of seconds is then divided by five to get the distance, in miles, to the lightning flash.
-Generally, a 75-second or less flash-to-bang count suggests it is advisable to move athletes from the field to a safe shelter. - National Weather Service Weather can also be monitored using small, portable weather radios from the NWS.
+- Monitor Weather Patterns Be aware of potential thunderstorms by monitoring local weather forecasts the day before and morning of the competition, and by scanning the sky for signs of potential thunderstorm activity - National Weather Service Weather can also be monitored using small, portable weather radios from the NWS.
 The NWS uses a system of severe storm watches and warnings.
 A watch indicates conditions are favorable for severe weather to develop in an area; a warning indicates severe weather has been reported in an area, and everyone should take proper precautions.